UK bank lobbyist resigns over 2008 remarks about financier Staveley

 By Kirstin Ridley

-Stephen Jones, expected to give evidence in a $2 billion London court battle between Staveley and Barclays next month, offered his resignation as chief executive of UK Finance and the board accepted, according to a statement on Tuesday.
+Stephen Jones, expected to give evidence in a $2 billion London court battle between Staveley and Barclays next month, offered his resignation as chief executive of UK Finance on Tuesday, which the board accepted.

 "Stephen has rightly acknowledged that the comments he made in 2008 were inappropriate and do not meet the standards expected of leaders in our industry," said UK Finance's chairman, Bob Wigley.

-Jones, who was Barclays' head of investor relations in 2008, told UK Finance staff last week that he could not defend his remarks, which have been mentioned in a civil lawsuit against Barclays by Staveley's PCP Capital private equity group.
+Jones, who was a senior Barclays banker in 2008, told UK Finance staff last week that he could not defend his remarks, which have been referred to in a civil lawsuit against Barclays by Staveley's PCP Capital private equity group.

 He has separately apologised to Staveley, who was not immediately available for comment on Tuesday.